toirl/plorma/docs/source/intro.rst

 What is Plorma
 ==============
 Plorma is a webapplication to plan, organise and manage tasks.
-It provides tools like *Burndown Diagram* or a *Kanban Board* which are often used in agile proccess like SCRUM.
+It provides tools like *Burndown Diagrams* or *Kanban Boards* which are often used in agile proccess like SCRUM.

 While it tries to be as generic as possible it can be esspecially used as a